 (1) Class I:

-(a) Treating, storing or disposing of PCBs anywhere other than a permitted PCB disposal facility or a location authorized by the department; or
+(a) Treating, storing or disposing of PCBs anywhere other than a permitted PCB disposal facility or a location authorized by DEQ; or

-(b) Establishing, constructing or operating a PCB disposal facility without first obtaining a permit or department authorization.
+(b) Establishing, constructing or operating a PCB disposal facility without first obtaining a permit or DEQ authorization.

 (2) Class II: Violating any other requirement related to the treatment, storage, generation or disposal of PCBs is classified under OAR 340-012-0053.